iman158/iman158/README.md

 <br></br>
 I know some people hate certifications, and this list seems like I'm trying to collect them like Pokemon.
 Well, yeah.
 I am. :raised_hands:
 <br></br>
-**In Progress:** Currently i am studing in undergrad and working on binary exploitation in games and reverse engineering software patches.:artificial_satellite:
+**In Progress:** Currently i am studing in undergrad and working on binary exploitation in games and reverse engineering software patches. :artificial_satellite:

 ## `👨‍💻` DEVELOPMENT